neuro-inc/neuro-extras/docs/cli.md

 ### neuro-extras upload

-Upload neuro project files to storage.
+(Deprecated)  Upload neuro project files to storage.

 Uploads file (or files under) project-root/PATH to storage://remote-project- dir/PATH.
 You can use "." for PATH to upload whole project.
 The "remote- project-dir" is set using .neuro.toml config, as in example: